-The Connected Health Initiative (CHI) is the leading cross-sectoral group of innovators and healthcare organizations that harness the power of mobile connectivity to improve patient engagement and health outcomes.
-CHI members include a diverse array of healthcare stakeholders, including physician groups, patient groups, device manufacturers, pharmaceutical companies, software companies, venture capital firms, and research universities.
-CHI is the only effort that has pulled these disparate interests together to find agreement on needed policy and law changes that will enable the responsible uptake of digital health tools.
-CHI is the policymaker go-to for connected health questions and proposals in areas including reimbursement and payment, privacy and security, the Food & Drug Administration's (FDA) role in addressing emerging medical technologies, health data interoperability, and the role of Al/machine learning in care delivery.
+CHI is the leading cross-sectoral coalition of innovators and healthcare organizations, harnessing the power of mobile connectivity to improve patient engagement and health outcomes.
+CHI members include physician groups, patient groups, device manufacturers, pharmaceutical companies, software companies, venture capital firms, and research universities.
+Pulling together these disparate interests, CHI is finding agreement on needed policy and law changes to enable the responsible uptake of digital health tools.
+CHI is the policymaker go-to for connected health questions in areas including reimbursement and payment, privacy and security, the Food & Drug Administration's (FDA) role in addressing emerging medical technologies, health data interoperability, and the role of Al/machine learning in care delivery.
+For example, CHI authored key policymaker guidance on the use of Al in healthcare and participates in the Digital Medicine Payment Advisory Group (DMPAG), which produces final recommendations on Medicare's digital health coverage.

-Digital medicine must play a more substantial role in healthcare as the current physician shortage of 30,000 increases to an estimated 90,000 by 2025.
+Digital medicine must play a far more substantial role in healthcare as the current physician shortage of 30,000 increases to an estimated 90,000 by 2025.
 And by 2030, an estimated 70 million Americans will be over the age of 65, about 80 percent of whom will have at least one chronic condition.

-To meet Americans' evolving healthcare needs, it is critical to extend each physician's reach to a larger population using connected health technologies.
-The COVID-19 emergency further exacerbated problems within America's healthcare system, highlighting the need for rapid modernization that will bring continuous care to patients outside of the four walls of the doctor's office.
+To meet your constituents' evolving healthcare needs, each caregiver must reach a larger population using connected health technologies.
+And while the COVID-19 public health emergency (PHE) further exacerbated problems within America's healthcare system, it also highlighted the need for the regulatory modernization to bring continuous care to patients outside of the four walls of the doctor's office.

 A well-established and growing evidence base demonstrates that digital health tools improve patient engagement and outcomes, while also enhancing accountability and reducing costs throughout the healthcare value chain.

-As more connected health innovations enter the marketplace, patient outcomes and consumer wellness will continue to improve, but only if federal policies allow them to do so.
-CHI has led in advancing policy changes that have brought new connected health innovations into the continuum of care and which enjoy bipartisan support, such as through Medicare and Medicaid payment changes, new rules to promote health data interoperability, and attaining key guidance from the FDA addressing software as a medical device and clinical decision support software tools, among others.
-These policy changes must be sustained and built upon by Congress, federal agencies, and others.
+As more connected health innovations enter the marketplace, patient outcomes and consumer wellness will only continue to improve if government policies foster their advancement while protecting patients.
+CHI led in advancing policy changes that brought new connected health innovations into the continuum of care, such as Medicare payment changes, new rules to promote health data interoperability, and key guidance from the FDA addressing software as a medical device, among others.

-Even more recently, the COVID-19 pandemic has prompted federal agencies and Congress to enable the use of digital health innovations including telehealth and remote patient monitoring (RPM) by removing further legacy barriers to their use with no connection to the needs of a modern healthcare system or patient expectations.
-Temporary allowances enacted by Congress do permit Medicare coverage for patients in a much wider set of circumstances than are possible under permanent statute, but once the Public Health Emergency (PHE) declared by the Secretary of Health and Human Services expires, these temporary flexibilities go away.
-A reversion to the pre-pandemic status quo is unacceptable, and Congress needs to act to ensure broader utilization of digital health tools permanently.
-With these additional flexibilities enabling patients to access care from home (or elsewhere), usage during the COVID-19 PHE has spiked by 4,300 percent nationwide.
+Even more recently, the PHE prompted federal agencies and Congress to enable the use of digital health innovations including telehealth and remote patient monitoring (RPM) by removing legacy barriers to their use that had no connection to the needs of a modern healthcare system or patient expectations.
+While temporary allowances enacted by Congress do permit Medicare coverage for patients in a much wider set of circumstances than are possible under permanent statute, once the statutory extension of the Administration's PHE flexibilities expires, these temporary benefits go away.

+Wrenching expanded digital health innovations away from Americans is unacceptable, and policymakers need to act to ensure broader utilization of digital health tools permanently.
+With these additional flexibilities enabling patients to access care from home (or elsewhere), digital health usage during the COVID-19 PHE spiked by 4,300 percent nationwide to meet patient needs and expectations.
 If the law is not permanently changed, the bureaucracy will once again be failing patients-reverting to a pre-internet approach to healthcare and preventing patients from getting care when, how, and where they need it.

-To Support Interoperability, Reimbursement, Security, and Privacy in the Digital Health Space, CHI Urges Congress to:
+To support interoperability, reimbursement, security, and privacy in the digital health space, CHI urges Congress to: